Fidget-Spinner/Fidget-Spinner.github.io/posts/no-longer-sorry.md

 this in theory shouldn't matter too much, more on that in the next section.

 This is of course, a **hopefully accurate** result.
 I tried to be more diligent here, but I am of course not infallible.
+However, I have found that sharing early and making a fool of myself often works well, as it has led to people catching bugs in my code, so I shall continue doing so :).

 Also this assumes the change doesn't get reverted later in Python 3.15's development cycle.